What are the impacts of remote working to employee wellbeing?

-According to the UK's Office for National Statistics (ONS) and The What Works Well Centre Wellbeing, the official definition by which all wellbeing activities are measure against is:
+The UK's Office for National Statistics (ONS) and The What Works Well Centre Wellbeing provided the official definition by which all wellbeing activities are measure against is:

 The impact of poor workplace wellbeing in the UK

-On the financial health side of things, the Financial Conduct Authority (FCA) released a report in 2017 highlighting the impact money-based concerns can have on employee wellbeing and productivity.
-The FCA found that 49% of UK workers fear they will not be able to retire due to the state of their personal finances and that 1 in 3 lost sleep at least once a week due to concerns about money.
-Obviously, a feeling of “˜I'll have to work until I die’ isn't going to do much for workplace motivation, and a loss of sleep can only be bad news for productivity.
+On the financial health side of things, the Financial Conduct Authority (FCA) released a report in 2017.
+It highlighted the impact money-based concerns can have on employee wellbeing and productivity.
+The FCA found that 49% of UK workers fear they will not be able to retire due to the state of their personal finances.
+On top of that, 1 in 3 lost sleep at least once a week due to concerns about money.
+Obviously, a feeling of "I'll have to work until I die" isn't going to do much for workplace motivation.
+And, clearly, a loss of sleep can only be bad news for productivity.
 In fact, the FCA found 90% of employers agreed that their employee's financial concerns had a significant impact on workplace performance.

-Mental wellbeing & remote working: the pros
+Mental wellbeing and remote work: the pros

 Like most things in life, there are certainly pros and some potential cons for mental wellbeing when working from home.
 We'll start with the benefits, the first one being the great potential remote working has for reducing personal stress.

-Mental wellbeing & remote working: the cons
+Mental wellbeing and remote working: the cons

 However, there are potential drawbacks to remote working that if not managed could be detrimental to an employee's mental wellbeing.
 One of the biggest areas for concern is a lack of socialisation leading to feelings of loneliness and perceived alienation.

 But working remotely often means working in isolation, leaving employees to feel like they need to deal with problems alone.
-Regular trips into the office, weekly check-ins (such as those championed by the Weekly10 platform) that give all employees an appropriate platform to raise issues, successes or simply shout out to peers who have gone above and beyond or the use of co-working spaces are all effective ways to remedy this particular issue.
+Regular trips into the office, weekly check-ins (such as those championed by the Weekly10 platform) that give all employees an appropriate platform to raise issues.
+They can highlight their own successes, or simply shout out to peers who have gone above and beyond.
+They could even take some time working at the office to connect with the business.
+These are all effective ways to remedy this particular issue.

 This included being more responsive on email (36%) and working longer hours (23%).
-While this in small measure can be a good thing, particularly for a business, the lack of ability to switch off and continual want to prove oneself to an employer or peers could actually lead to increased levels of stress and anxiety.
+In small measures, this can be a good thing.
+But the lack of ability to switch off and continual want to prove oneself to an employer or peers could actually lead to increased levels of stress and anxiety.

-Physical wellbeing & remote working
+Physical wellbeing and remote working

 When it comes to physical wellbeing, there are a series of benefits to life as a digital nomad, including: